 Understanding the summary chart

-For tenants that have only one account with meters that support capacity planning, the card shows the meters in a stacked bar chart, in descending order by percentage of installed capacity used:
+In tenants having only one account with meters that support capacity planning, the card shows them in a stacked bar chart, in descending order by percentage of installed capacity used:

-For tenants that have more than one account with meters that support capacity planning, the chart shows a table:
+In tenants having multiple accounts with meters that support capacity planning, the card shows a table:

-The table has a row for each billing account, and a column for each status.
+The table has a row for each billing account, and a column for each status (these are further explained in the next section, Understanding the Trend view).
 The numbers in a row indicate the number of services in each status:

-- Low means meter usage is below its committed capacity
+- Low Usage means actual usage is below Reserved Capacity